adamsilver/fdpb/03-Book-A-Flight.md

 ## Summary

-In this chapter we continued using One Thing Per Page to give us the maximum screen space to create innovative interfaces that let users book a flight easily.
-We then broke new ground by designing 4  progressively-enhanced, fully inclusive custom form components:
+This chapter continued where we left off from the previous: By using One Thing Per Page, we gained the maximum screen estate available to us to create simple interfaces.
+As much as we tried to use native form controls, we realised that it was necessary to break new ground by designing 4 custom form components from scratch.

 - An autocomplete component lets users search through a long list of destinations quickly and accurately.
 - A date picker lets users find a date in the future that matches a user's mental model of time using the Gregorian calendar.